- Disabilities & the Disabled

 There is now a greater choice on where you can go to get NHS Hearing aids – you can either go to your local NHS Hearing aid center or the private center that some NHS Areas are offering.

-1) When I attended my NHS Hearing Services Center, I found that the journey was a long one and there was no guarantees I would be able to make it into the Center on time because it was hard to find parking outside.
+1) When I attended my NHS Hearing Services Center, I found that the journey was a long one and there were no guarantees I would be able to make it into the Center on time because it was hard to find parking outside.
 Since I registered at the private clinic, this is a thing of the past.

 2) When I went to the NHS Hearing Services Center, I felt that I was “just another number in the book” and they didn’t really have the time to sit and listen to me and my concerns.
 This is now a thing of the past.